usnistgov/SAMURAI/docs/data/data_readme_2018.rst

 5-11-2018
 ++++++++++++++++
 This was the initial day where line of sight synthetic apertures were tested.
 The vna was set to a frequency range of 28-30 GHz with 20MHz steps
-Both a measurement with the transmitter about 10 degrees in the azimuth direction and 5 degrees in the elevation offset from the reciever were taken
+Both a measurement with the transmitter about 10 degrees in the azimuth direction and 5 degrees in the elevation offset from the receiver were taken
 Again both are contained within the '/calibrated' folder

 - :data_root:`2018/05-11-2018/`